-Summer is here and NYC’s outdoor pools are officially open for the season!
-School is out, the temperatures are rising and it’s the perfect time to cool off in one of NYC’s free outdoor pools.
+Summer is here and NYC’s outdoor pools are officially open for the season starting this week (June 29)!
+School is out, the temperatures are rising and it’s the perfect time to cool off in one of NYC’s free outdoor public pools.
 Whether you’re looking for a family-friendly atmosphere or just trying to beat the sunshine with some friends, we’ve got a list that will keep you covered.
 From Manhattan to Staten Island, we’ve listed out just some some of the free NYC pools that you should dip your toes into this summer.

 Let’s start with our favorite pools in Manhattan.
 It’s important to note that two of our normally favorite free NYC pools in Manhattan are closed this summer.
 These are are Tony Dapolito Pool and Harlem Meer Center Pool (formerly Lasker Pool).
 However, there are still some good options to pick from.
 Check these out:

 1. Hamilton Fish Pool

 The Hamilton Fish Pool is great for the whole family.
 An Olympic sized lap pool is juxtaposed with a wading pool for younger swimmers.
 There is no lounge furniture at this pool though so remember to bring towels to sit on while you’re not in the water.

 Where: 128 Pitt St

 The Jackie Robinson Pool in Harlem is the perfect spot to grab some shade and do some splashing all day long.
 Their two story brick bathhouse is gorgeous in terms of its architecture and its pool is just as nice.
 The reason we love this pool so much is because there are so many trees surrounding pool that will help keep you shaded on those hot, sunny days.